 Berbere is an Ethiopian spice blend you should try!

 This spice blend is a tradition originating from Ethiopia.
-The name “berbere” comes from the Berber people associated with the region in Northern Africa where Ethiopia resides.
+The name “berbere” comes from the Berber people associated with the region in East Africa where Ethiopia resides.
 Berbere serves as the backbone of Ethiopian cooking and may be found in nearly every kitchen there.
 This classic spice is also used in the national dish of Ethiopia called “Doro wat,” a type of stew using chicken, and “Siga wat” using beef as the primary ingredient.

 Berbere has a very spicy profile with a wholesome blend of spices herbs, and so on.
 One unique thing about this spice is that no two mixes are the same.
 That’s right, the flavor and consistency of Berbere can vary widely depending on where in Ethiopia you are and which family is cooking.
 That’s largely due in part because different regions have more restricted access and must use alternative ingredients while others may be less restricted.